24/7 Anchorage Emergency Dentists

 Many dental issues might be uncomfortable…but not all of these issues require the immediate attention that a true dental emergency does.
 Here are a few points to consider when you’re deciding whether or not your current condition is an emergency:

 - Pain: Not all dental pain is an emergency, but if your pain is severe and constant, it is unlikely that it will recede without professional dental care.
-Tooth pain can be an indication of a break, or an infection.
+Tooth pain can be an indication of a broken tooth, or an infection.

 - Bleeding: While you may experience mild bleeding from your gums for various reasons that can be addressed at a regularly scheduled appointment, excessive or constant bleeding needs immediate attention.

-- Loss of a tooth: If you’ve had a tooth knocked out, it can often be replaced without resulting in permanent damage, but only if action is taken immediately.
+- Loss of a tooth: If you’ve had a tooth knocked out, it can often be replaced without resulting in permanent damage or discomfort, but only if action is taken immediately.

-Some of the non-emergency dental conditions that can occur include a dull toothache, a small chip from a tooth, or a lost filling.
+Some of the non-emergency dental conditions that can occur include a dull toothache, a small chip from a tooth, or a lost filling or crown.
 You should, of course, make an appointment with your dentist promptly, but you likely will not need immediate, emergency care.
+If you are ever in doubt you should give us a call and speak to one of our emergency dentist who can give you a better idea what you should do.

 The Most Common Dental Emergencies